+3. Program Update:

-1C.
-Program Update: Describe your proudest moments or achievements related to student success and outcome.
+Describe your proudest moments or achievements related to student success and outcomes.

-We have several students who have completed coursework in astronomy and physics who have moved on to the university level.
+It is always a pleasure to have students come to office hours who want to learn more.
+By student request we now have an Astronomy Club.
+We also have had several students who have completed coursework in astronomy and physics at Palomar who have then moved on to the university level.
 Several of these students have graduated with bachelor's degrees in astronomy and one is working on earning her master's degree.

+4. Program Improvement:

-1D.
-Program Improvement: What areas or activities are you working on this year to improve your program?
+What areas or activities are you working on this year to improve your program?
 Please respond to new data as well as feedback from last year's program review.

 We are focusing our attention on increasing student success rates.
-We have recently acquired equipment that will allow us to do more hands-on activities in the classroom - in real time - that will help students have a better grasp of some of the fundamental concepts that are central to astronomy.
+We have recently acquired equipment that will allow us to do more hands-on activities in the classroom - in real time - that will help students better grasp some of the fundamental concepts that are central to astronomy.
 We believe that hands-on activities might encourage students to do better in the course when it comes to mastering these important concepts.

+5. Unanticipated Factors:

-1E.
-Unanticipated Factors: Have there been any unanticipated factors that have affected the progress of your previous plan?
+Have there been any unanticipated factors that have affected the progress of your previous plan?

 N/A

+6. SLOACs:

-1F.
-SLOACs: Describe your course and program SLO activities this past year.
+Describe your course and program SLO activities this past year.
 How have you used the results of your assessments to improve your courses and programs?
 Refer to the SLO/PRP report - https://outcomes.palomar.edu:8443/tracdat/